samsquire/mazzle/README.md

 ![ui screenshot](docs/parallel-components.png)

+# LICENCE

+BSD Zero Clause License

+Copyright (C) 2023 by Samuel Michael Squire sam@samsquire.com

+Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted.

+THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS.
+IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

 # Example - An AMI Pipeline

 You want to use Chef to install Java and create an AWS AMI from that cookbook and then spin up an AWS instance that has Java pre-installed.